jsoref/pdns/pdns/recursordist/docs/settings.rst

 ``edns-subnet-whitelist``
 -------------------------
--  Comma separated list of domain names and netmasks
+-  Comma-separated list of domain names and netmasks
 -  Default: (none)

 List of netmasks and domains that :rfc:`EDNS Client Subnet <7871>` should be enabled for in outgoing queries.